Mithun1508/Mithun1508/README.md

  📣  Application deployments using uDeploy (IBM Urban Code)

  📜  Application Monitoring using Grafana,ELK.

+ 🧬  Database Design & Implementation:

+✔️ Capture Entities ✔️ Designing ERD ✔️ ERD Cardinalities ✔️One to One Relationships ✔️ One to Many Relationships ✔️ Many to Many Relationships  ✔️ Defining Constraints ✔️ Database Normalisation ✔️ SQL Implementation

   ⭐ unit Test : Used Junit, JEST, cypress Followed a Test Driven development(TDD) Model/pattern wrote a unit test cases to ship a code against a function and writing a code inside the main function trying to implement passes the test case wrote the Test class  for that specific function
+✔️ Unit Testing ✔️ Matchers ✔️Jest ✔️Mocking ✔️Code Coverage ✔️Testing Asynchronous Code ✔️ Jest CLI   ✔️ Selenium, ✔️ Junit ✔️ POSTMAN

+  🎉 Terminal Bash and VIM

  🚀 DevOps Practices Followed: